learnk8s/learnk8s.io/src/smallOrLargeNodes/content.md

 For example, if you have a high-availability application consisting of 5 replicas, but you have only 2 nodes, then the effective degree of replication of the app is reduced to 2.

-This is because the 5 replicas can be distributed only across 2 nodes, and if one of them fails, it potentially takes down multiple replicas at once.
+The 5 replicas can be distributed only across 2 nodes, and if one of them fails, it potentially takes down multiple replicas at once.

 On the other hand, if you have at least 5 nodes, each replica can run on a separate node, and a failure of a single node takes down at most one replica.